alekssadowski95/FreeCAD-Tutorial-Generator/README.md

 - Integrate into FCViewer.
 - Integrate into FreeCAD.

 -> Let people go one step further in their commitment to open-source by easily and quickly open-sourcing not only the result but also the design process of their parts in FreeCAD.
+Increase FreeCADs' popularity.

 -> Enable makers to quickly and easily create content for their blogs, helping to showcase their FreeCAD projects.
+Increase FreeCADs' popularity.